WorldCoo/docs-slate-widget/source/index.html.md

 As you have seen, placing a JavaScript code after the payment allows WorldCoo to collect all the data related to de donation as well as provide some order context.
 The JavaScript implementation can be reliable when all your users MUST go to this final page to reach order confirmation.
 Any other behaviour will not be accounted while this second JavaScript is not loaded.

 <aside class="error">
-If your user-flow have ramifications, post-order confirmations, or order cancellations are usually placed, please, consider seriously the API implementation.
+If your user-flow have ramifications, post-order confirmations, or order cancellations are usually placed, please, consider seriously the <a href="http://docs.worldcoo.com/api/v3" target="_blank">API implementation</a>.
 </aside>

-By using API implementation into the post-payment environment you can control donation confirmations as well as invalidate them from your backend.
+By using <a href="http://docs.worldcoo.com/api/v3" target="_blank">API implementation</a> into the post-payment environment you can control donation confirmations as well as invalidate them from your backend.

 ####  Why use API confirmation instead of the JavaScript ones?